Winter Olympics and Super Bowl propel Peacock to its biggest day ever

 The company announced that the Opening Ceremony on Feb.
 6 averaged 21.4 million viewers on NBC and Peacock, a 34% increase from the 2022 Winter Games, according to preliminary ratings from Nielsen.

-There are already signs that the broadcast was big: Bad Bunny, the Halftime Show performer, is seeing a significant boost in listenership.
+Bad Bunny, the Halftime Show performer, saw a significant boost in listenership.
 Apple said that streams on Apple Music for the musician grew 7 times after the show.
 On Spotify, the top six songs in the U.S. on Monday were from the artist, as were the top three globally.
+Peacock has been positioning itself as a sports destination for cord cutters, streaming the NFL, NBA, Premier League and more.
+Starting this year, the MLB will return to NBC and stream on Peacock.

 Peacock now has 44 million subscribers, up from the 9 million paid members and the roughly 20 million monthly active users it had at the end of 2021, ahead of the previous Winter Games.